 The trick is to use a bow that can fire an arrow with adequate kinetic energy to punch through some bone and to be accurate enough to hit a small target.

-4. Neck Shots: A Risky Proposition from Any Angle
+4. Deer Neck Shot Placement: A Risky Proposition from Any Angle

 If you have not caught on, the shots are getting riskier as we go on.
 With a rifle, a neck shot is actually the choice of some hunters and a total no-go for others.